 Brooklyn, NY 11201

-Rochelle Berliner represents men and women in New York City who face charges of domestic violence, whether real, false or exaggerated.
-With almost two decades spent in the criminal justice field (including 14 years as a prosecutor), she closely understands both aspects of domestic cases.
+With more than two decades spent in the criminal justice field (including 14 years as a prosecutor), she closely understands both aspects of domestic cases.
 She uses this knowledge to carefully assess your situation and build a strong defense in the effort to eliminate or minimize any charges.

 Call today to schedule a free and confidential consultation to go over the details of your case with Rochelle Berliner.
 The firm proudly represents individuals throughout Queens, NY, who are dealing with various types of criminal charges.